thelilnix/Watch_it/README.md

 ## Contributing

 I will be glad!
-Just open an issue or work on your assigned issue.
+Open an issue first or work on your assigned issue.

 ## Bug Reporting
-If you have found any important bug or vulnerability, contact me please.
+If you have found any important bug or vulnerability, open an issue and contact me please.

 email: ebsa491@gmail.com
 ## TODO